 Written by: Dr. Kim Feinstein, Clinical Psychologist & Behavioral Weight Loss Specialist

-In fact, research suggests 95-98% of diets fail due to emotional eating vs. physical appetite hunger.
-Furthermore, emotional eating erodes self-esteem by perpetuating feelings of guilt, shame, and inadequacy.
-If you are like most who have been fighting this fight and you are tired of the struggle, just remember you CAN take control!
+Did you know that 95-98% of diets fail due to emotional eating rather than physical appetite hunger?
+Emotional eating erodes self-esteem by perpetuating feelings of guilt, shame, and inadequacy.
+If you are like most who have been fighting this fight and are tired of the struggle, just remember you CAN take control!

 Take a moment now and think about your own experience with food:

-- Do you use food as a source of comfort or relief when you’re feeling sad, anxious, angry, bored, or lonely?
+- Do you use food as a source of comfort or relief when you feel sad, anxious, angry, bored, or lonely?